jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 In @tbl-logistic-data we summarize the results of our experiments in groups by the value of the $x$ parameter.
 We can think of the data somewhat differently, by instead considering each event separately, corresponding to a parameter value $x$ and an outcome $0$ or $1$.
 From this point of view the data summarized in @tbl-logistic-data would correspond to a vector with  $700$ rows.
-The first $100$ rows (corresponding to the first column of the table) would have first entry $-3$, the next $100$ would have $-2$, or so on.
+The first $100$ rows (corresponding to the first column of the table) would have first entry $-3$, the next $100$ would have $-2$, and so on.
 So our parameter values form a  vector $X$.
 Meanwhile, the outcomes form a vector $Y$ with entries $0$ or $1$.

 More generally,  imagine we are studying our advertising data and, for each potential customer, we record how many times they saw our ad.
 We create a vector $X$ whose entries are these numbers.
-Then we create another vector $Y$, of the same length, whose entries are either $0$ or $1$ depending of whether or not the customer purchased our product.
+Then we create another vector $Y$, of the same length, whose entries are either $0$ or $1$ depending on whether or not the customer purchased our product.

 One way to think about logistic regression in this setting is that we are trying to fit a function that, given the value $x_i$, tries to yield the corresponding value $y_i$.
 However, instead of finding a deterministic function, as we did in linear regression,